 Medical Director | DVC Stem

 DVC Stem is still operating and we are actively working with patients to navigate the current travel restrictions in order to provide treatment.
-Our medical and admin staff are still operating and handling patient cases during our operating hours (M-W-F 9am-5pm EST / T-Th 10am-7pm).
+Our medical and admin staff are still here to handle patient cases during our operating hours (M-W-F 9am-5pm EST / T-Th 10am-7pm).

 Currently, those wishing to enter the Cayman Islands must purchase a ticket through Cayman Airways or British Airways, as well as be approved for travel by the Cayman Islands Government via their online portal.